How therapy can help

 I specialise in the following areas:

 I originally trained as a Gestalt Psychotherapist and have since trained as an Internal Family Systems (IFS) Therapist which is now my main therapeutic approach.
-IFS works with the understanding that every person's internal subjective world or psyche consists of many parts, aspects or sub-personalities.
-For example, when we say something like “on the one hand I really want to do it, on the other, I'm afraid” we may be referring to two such parts and the experience of in one moment occupying one part with its particular feelings, thoughts and perspective, and in another moment occupying another part with its (contrary) feelings, thoughts and perspective.
-It is normal and healthy to have many such parts which form an internal system.
-Each of us also has a core Self which is not a part – it is synonymous with pure awareness or consciousness, which is the capacity to be present with all of our experience, including all our parts.
-The energy of Self is associated with qualities such as compassion, clarity, confidence, calm, creativity, connectedness, wisdom and love.
-Every individual's core Self is always here: it can never be damaged, sullied or lost, even when there has been profound trauma.
-However, it is in effect hidden when parts dominate our internal experience - like clouds passing in front of the sun.
+IFS works with the understanding that every person's psyche ('mind') consists of multiple parts, aspects or sub-personalities.
+For example, when we say something like “on the one hand I really want to do it, on the other, I'm afraid” we may be referring to two parts and the experience of in one moment inhabiting the perspective of one part, with its particular feelings, thoughts, beliefs, etc, and in another moment occupying the perspective of another part, with its (contrary) feelings, thoughts, beliefs, etc. It is normal and healthy to have many parts which form an internal system.
+A multiplicity of parts enables us to respond creatively to a wide range of complex circumstances.
+At the same time, who we each are at our core - our essential Self - is not a part: our core or essential nature is the experiential fact of our 'being' or 'awareness' itself, independent of what we are aware of (i.e. the content of awareness).
+Of profound consequence is the insight that our essential nature can never be hurt, harmed, diminished or lost: it is the indestructible essence of pure, open, unlimited awareness.
+When our parts are integrated and in harmony with each other we are able to experience and express qualities that are a manifestation of our essential Self.
+These qualities include compassion, curiosity, clarity, confidence, calm, creativity, connectedness, courage and love, and are collectively referred to as Self-energy.
+However, whilst our essential nature cannot be harmed, in adverse circumstances parts of us can be hurt and overwhelmed.
+This can lead to trauma and the flow of Self-energy in our body-mind being disrupted due to parts of us taking over or dominating our inner world - like clouds passing in front of the sun.

-It is not necessary for you to understand or believe in all the theory of IFS to work with me.
-The theory provides a rough map of the psyche but it is not the territory itself.
-My role as a therapist is to support you to explore your inner world and to find out about it from your own direct experience.
-That is more important than any psychological map.
+It is not necessary for you to understand the theory of IFS in order to work with me.
+Nor do I ask you to believe everything I have expressed here.
+And if you have skeptical parts, they are very welcome to be listened to and included in the process. in fact, in this approach "all parts are welcome".
+The theory of IFS provides a rough map of the psyche but the map is not itself the territory.
+My role as a therapist is to help you befriend and relate with the richness of your inner world, so that you understand it intimately from your own direct experience.